 - Winter: Writing/Producing in a Digital Environment – (online) 4 Credits

-- Summer 2020: Leading and Learning with Technology (5-day summer intensive course) – 4 Credits
+- Spring: Leading and Learning with Technology (5 in-person Saturdays) – 4 Credits

 Bonus: All 16 credits from this certificate could transfer toward a Master’s in Language and Literacy.